Air Quality is Improving

 Ozone is a colorless gas that is not emitted directly into the atmosphere from sources but forms in the atmosphere from a photochemical reaction between volatile organic compounds (VOCs) and nitrogen oxides in the presence of sunlight.
 Because meteorological conditions play an important part in the formation of ozone, the Division for Air Quality only monitors for this pollutant between March 1 and Oct.
 31 each year.
 The current National Ambient Air Quality Standard (NAAQS) for ozone is .070 parts per million (ppm).

-Statewide averages of ozone monitoring data indicate pollution reductions over the past two decades.
+Statewide averages of ozone monitoring data show a downward trend over the past two decades.

 Particulate matter is a broad classification of pollutants that consists of very fine solid particles, liquid droplets, or aerosols.
 Fine particulate matter (PM2.5) is composed of particles 2.5 microns or smaller in diameter.
 The current 24-hour NAAQS for PM2.5 is 35 micrograms per cubic meter, and the current annual NAAQS is 12 micrograms per cubic meter.